EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 <br/>

  > &#128161; _Pro-Tip: Unless you have a persistent public IP address through your ISP, your public IP will change from time to time.
 When this happens, you will not be able to access your chatbot in Azure OpenAI Studio.
-You can go to [IP Chicken](www.ipchicken.com) &#128020; to quickly find your public IP address_
+You can go to [IP Chicken](www.ipchicken.com) &#128020; to quickly find your public IP address.
+Refer to the **Troubleshooting** section below if this happens to you._

  <br/>